tytydraco/yessleep/out/When_I_was_sixteen_homeless_kids_were_going_missing_in_my_town_I_was_one_of_them.md

 But then I took a turn down an alleyway, and his footsteps hesitated, before coming after me.

-I was all ready to get him to beat it, but Charlie looked lost.
+I was all ready to tell him to beat it, but Charlie looked lost.

 He had this look on his face, like he was trying and failing to look intimidating.